sahithyasridhar/fa18-523-65/paper/paper.md

 and trends [@www-huddle2017nlp].

-* **Interactions:** Interactive applications are becoming more and more common these days like microsoft's cortana, smart phone assistants, language translation programs etc. These applications use natural language processing.
+* **Interactions:** Interactive applications are becoming more and more common these days like Microsoft's Cortana, smart phone assistants, language translation programs etc. These applications use natural language processing.
 * **Business Intelligence:** Natural language process for big data enables the user to retrive the documents that they are looking not limited by searching